 There are a steady number of lettings for the adjacent parish hall, mainly from the local Asian community, which value this facility for various social events.
 Indeed the congregation itself is very active in social events utilising both the church and parish hall to raise funds for the church, and for some outside charities also.
-(See a copy of our accounts for 2023 available online).
+(See a copy of our accounts for 2024 available online).
 There is also a small but growing local eastern European community who are making use of both religious and secular facilities available at St Chad's.
+Taekwondo classes began in 2025 and take place three times weekly in the hall.

-Since the vacancy, inevitably the level of lay participation including at Mass has increased, which has been of benefit and enriched our service.
-We now have for example six regular members reading the Epistle at Mass on Sundays.
-We have access to one licensed Reader to this parish and shared with Holy Trinity Bingley with St Wilfrid Gilstead.
-As can be seen in the photo opposite (Fig. 11), full vestments are used, along with incense and bells, and we have all the accoutrements, which would be expected of a traditional Anglo-Catholic church.
+Since the vacancy, the level of lay participation including at Mass has increased.
+We now have four regular members reading the Epistle at Mass on Sundays.
+We have access to one licensed Reader shared with this parish and Holy Trinity Bingley with St Wilfrid Gilstead.
+As can be seen in the photo opposite (Fig. 11), full vestments are used, along with incense and bells.